cloudmesh-community/book/chapters/devops/iac-terraform.md

 Brikman, O'Reilly Media [@terraformuprunningbook] for more real-world advice on IaC, structuring Terraform code and good deployment practices.

+:o: we do not need to mention authors and publishers please fix throughout the paper.
+The citation is good enough.
+YOust do a bulleted list, but explain what you would find in it if needed.

 Another resource for IaC is the book "Infrastructure as Code" by Kief Morris, O'Reilly Media [@iacbook].